Men’s Polo Shirt Outfit Inspiration: 20 Modern Looks For 2023

 Polo shirt style

 The type of polo shirt your choose will make a big difference to how you style it.
 Traditionally, polos come with short sleeves and two- or three-button plackets, which finish around chest height.
 But again this has evolved over time.
-Sure, you can pick up a polo with the classic ‘tipped’ collars (think Fred Perry), but modern-day iterations also feature things like single chest pockets, full button-through plackets, long sleeves, cuban collars… you name it.
+Sure, you can pick up a polo with the classic ‘tipped’ collars (think Fred Perry), but modern-day iterations also feature things like single chest pockets, full-length, button-through plackets, long sleeves, Cuban collars… you name it.

 With this in mind, it’s worth deciding when and where you’re going to wear your polo most regularly.
-If you want something that leans smarter – perhaps to wear with unstructured tailoring – look for something long-sleeved and made from luxury fabrics such as Sea Island cotton or a wool-bend.
+If you want something that leans smarter – perhaps to combine with unstructured tailoring – look for something long-sleeved and made from luxury fabrics such as Sea Island cotton or a wool-bend.

 Modern polo shirt fit